rmp15/rstudio_cloud_tutorial/basics/b_03_clone_github_project.md

 ![image](../images/new_project_git_url.png)

-## Enter https://github.com/rmp15/rstudio_cloud_tutorial into the box and click "OK":
+## Enter https://github.com/rmp15/rstudio_cloud_tutorial into the box and click "OK" (your instructors for the selected SHARP training course will give you a similar specific link for you to use here):

 ![image](../images/new_project_git_link_entered.png)